romrawinjp/romrawinjp.github.io/content/cv.md

 My name is Romrawin Chumpu.
 You can call me "Jinpu" or "Jin" in short.
 I am currently working as a *research assistant* at Image Processing and Understanding Reserch Team at [National Electronics and Computer Technology Center (NECTEC)](https://www.nectec.or.th/) as a part of [National Science and Technology Development Agency (NSTDA)](https://www.nstda.or.th/).
 My current work is under the project Image Captioning.
 I am researching a technique the most neural way of making a caption in Thai.

 I am recently a master graduate from SIIT with the supervision of Assist.
 Prof. Shu-Han Hsu and Dr. Sanparith Marukatat.
-Our paper, "Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery", is under reviewing.
+Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is under reviewing.

 <!-- <br clear="left"/> -->